-Armistice Day is on 11 November.
-It's also known as Remembrance Day.
+Armistice Day is on 11 November and is also known as Remembrance Day.

-But now, this anniversary is used to remember all the people who've died in wars since World War I.
+The anniversary is used to remember all the people who have died in wars - not just World War One.

-This includes World War II, the Falklands War, the Gulf War, and conflicts in Afghanistan and Iraq.
+This includes World War Two, the Falklands War, the Gulf War, and conflicts in Afghanistan and Iraq.

-This was one year after the end of World War I.
+This was one year after the end of World War One.

 He made the request so "the thoughts of everyone may be concentrated on reverent remembrance of the glorious dead".